waralex/dash-docs/README.md

 ### Running an app locally

-[`tutorial/run.py`](https://github.com/plotly/dash-docs/blob/master/tutorial/run.py) imports the chapters toggles them on and off with the radio button table of contents. `tutorial/server.py` is the entry point of the app.

 To run an app locally:

 1. (optional) create and activate new virtualenv or conda env (Python 2.7):